jure-praznikar/FastProtFlex/README.md

 * library(pdist)
 * library(netdist)

-Save the files FUNCTION_GDV.r, predict.r, and protein.pdb into the folder, then run the R script "predict.r". <br>
+Save the files FUNCTION_GDV.r, predict.r, and protein.pdb into the folder, <br> then run the R script "predict.r". <br>
-The file protein.pdb is used as input.
-The script creates an additional file, proteinRMSF.pdb. <br>
+The file "protein.pdb" is used as input.
+The script creates an additional file, "proteinRMSF.pdb". <br>
 Normalized RMSF values are written in the B-factor column of the standard PDB file. <br>